 - Following an established informational and aesthetic prototype, Artists may create a professional placard for each piece of art noting title, medium and price.

-- Artists shall create an 8 1/2" by 11" Artist Statement including contact information to be displayed as a part of the exhibit.
+- Artists shall create an 8 1/2" by 11" Artist Statement including contact information to be displaced as a part of the exhibit.
 The artist will be responsible for responding directly to any inquiries.